In an earlier article, I touched on the topic of journeys as I explained the important distinction between process and friction.

 - Considering various worthy causes to making a substantial donation to your non-profit.

 - Feeling a sudden sharp pain to recovering from surgery performed at your hospital.

 - Shopping for a new couch to buying one and having it delivered by your furniture store.

-All of these are journeys where the person moves step by step towards a destination or outcome, driven by a specific want, need, or goal, and they move through multiple successive steps and experiences to reach that destination.
+All of these are journeys where the person is driven by a specific want, need, or goal, and they move through multiple successive steps and experiences to reach that destination.

-Ultimately, the success or failure of your organization is tied directly to the quality of these journeys.
+Ultimately, the success or failure of your organization is tied directly to the quality of these journeys and the experiences within.

-Help your people complete their journeys and meet their goals in a helpful, intuitive, low-stress way, and you’ll not only improve their lives, but you’ll likely gain a loyal, vocal fan.
+Help your people complete their journeys and achieve their goals in a helpful, intuitive, low-stress way.
+Do this, and you’ll not only improve their lives, but you’ll likely gain a loyal, vocal fan and a lasting relationship.
 Everybody wins.

-Add friction to the process and derail their journeys — even unintentionally — and you’ll make their lives worse, drive them right into the arms of a competitor, and likely gain a vocal critic.
+But, if you add friction to the process and derail their journeys — even unintentionally — you’ll make their lives worse, drive them right into the arms of a competitor, and likely gain a vocal critic.
 Everybody loses.